giantswarm/certctl/docs/usage.md

 not mounted yet.
 A root CA is only generated if it is not generated yet.
 You get the picture.
 One exception of this behaviour is the token generation.
 Each call to `setup` generates `--num-tokens` tokens.
-So in case you need one more token it is save to simply call `setup` again for a specific cluster ID.
+So in case you need one more token it is safe to simply call `setup` again for a specific cluster ID.
 Note that we set a Vault token with root capabilities for the cluster setup.
 ```
 $ certctl setup --allowed-domains=giantswarm.io --common-name=giantswarm.io --cluster-id=123